The 'Caretaker' showing children around our latest installation Thingambobas, May 2021

-MOIW collaborates with University of Nottingham Mixed Reality Lab, Lakeside Arts, and Theatre Hullaballoo to develop the tech we use and test each piece we make to ensure that all our installations are of the highest quality and standard.
+MOIW collaborates with University of Nottingham Mixed Reality Lab, Lakeside Arts, Nottingham City Libraries and Theatre Hullaballoo who helps us ensure that all our installations are of the highest quality and standard.

 Interested in commissioning a design, hiring an installation or running workshops for an event?
 Contact us with any questions or queries and we will get back to you shortly.